-The project would not have been possible without the expertise and willingness of our NGS field crew: Roy Anderson, Steve Breidenbach, Charlie Geoghegan, and Tim Wilkins.
+The project would not have been possible without the expertise and willingness of our NGS field crew: Roy Anderson, Steve Breidenbach, Charlie Geoghegan, Tim Wilkins (2015) and Jeff Kanney, Steve Breidenbach, Kevin Jordan, and Jim Harrington (2018).
 Dru Smith's tireless efforts on the report were an immense help as well.
-Thanks also to Neil Ashby, Marc Weiss, and Nikolaos Pavlis for their helpful discussions, along with Tom O'Brian and the Time & Frequency staff of NIST-Boulder for their flexibility and patience.
-Finally, a special thanks to Andrew Novick for facilitating the initial introductions and discussions that finally got this project off the ground!
+Thanks also to Neil Ashby, Marc Weiss, and Nikolaos Pavlis for their helpful discussions, along with Tom O'Brian, Jun Ye, and Eyvon Petty for their flexibility and patience.
+Finally, a special thanks to Andrew Novick at NIST for facilitating the initial introductions and discussions (way back in 2014...) that finally got this project off the ground!